 Some experts report that if one uses melatonin supplements for a long period of time, the body will stop both producing and responding to its own melatonin–but there is little science to back this up.

 While there have been studies done on long-term melatonin supplementation, there is no solid evidence that suggests melatonin production will decline after long-term use by healthy people.
 In fact, the reason why melatonin is an over-the-counter supplement is because there have been so many studies touting its safety.
 (8)

-There is, however, science suggesting that these long-term side effects of melatonin do not exist.
-In one meta-analysis of more than 16,000 subjects from 19 studies, melatonin was not shown to lose its effectiveness with continued use.
+There is, however, science suggesting that long-term side effects of melatonin do not exist.
+In one meta-analysis of more than 16,000 subjects from 19 studies, melatonin was shown to not lose its effectiveness with continued use.
 (1)

 While supplementation is very safe for short-term circadian sleep resetting and jet-lag, establishing your needs and the correct dosage is very important.
 Melatonin supplements sometimes come in very large dosages, as high as 10mg per pill, which should be avoided until you know your personal needs.

 M.I.T. studies by Dr. Richard Wurtman suggest that an effective dose of melatonin could be as low as .3mg to 1mg, suggesting that only a very small amount of melatonin may be needed to reset our circadian clocks.
 That said, there are many studies linking numerous health benefits of melatonin supplementation at higher dosages, which I will be addressing in future articles.